Exido-Rio/The-Encryptor/README.md

 * This is a command line tool for the encryption and decryption of your files.
 * This is repositary use python cryptography libraies to encrypt and decrypt your files.
-* This tool can be used to make anything encrypted using just a simple password no need to keey any log key files with you unless you want the system to genrate a key for you.
+* This tool can be used to make anything encrypted using just a simple password no need to keep any key files with you unless you want the system to genrate a key for you.

 </p>